AxonIQ/reference-guide/axon-framework/events/event-processors/streaming.md

 {% tab title="Spring Boot AutoConfiguration" %}
 The default `TokenStore` implementation is defined based on dependencies available in Spring Boot, in the following order:

-1. If any `TokenStore` bean is defined, that bean is used
+1. If any `TokenStore` bean is defined, that bean is used.
 2. Otherwise, if an `EntityManager` is available, the `JpaTokenStore` is defined.
-3. Otherwise, if a `DataSource` is defined, the `JdbcTokenStore` is created
+3. Otherwise, if a `DataSource` is defined, the `JdbcTokenStore` is created.
-4. Lastly, the `InMemoryToken` store is used
+4. Lastly, the `InMemoryToken` store is used.

 To override the TokenStore, either define a bean in a Spring `@Configuration` class: